kzmeyao/natlpark/README.md

+=== DEFUNCT ===

 Beautiful America
 A Showcase of U.S. National Parks
 ========
-A little rails project that uses 500px api and google maps api to show high quality photographs for American national parks.
+A little proof-of-concept rails project that uses 500px api and google maps api to show high quality photographs for American national parks.

 Known issues: